drt670/MartialArtsNews/README.md

 ### 1. `npm install`
 ### 2. `npm run dev`

-Runs the app in the development mode.\
+Runs the app in the development mode.
+Utilizing Vite instead of webpack or babel.
 Open [http://localhost:5173](http://localhost:5173) to view it in your browser.

 `Enter q in terminal to exit client`